DigitalPublishingToolkit/TOD15-Online-Courtship/md/16_Ozgun-Talking.md

 in-depth, intimate personal conversations that do not necessarily revolve around sexual topics.

-Such conversations construct the ‘realness’ of the performer as an individual, as a social subject, as a desiring subject, and not as a sex worker who submits herself to her customers’ desires.
-At the moment that such ‘realness’ is constructed by the performer, the difference between erotic play and sex work becomes indiscernible, and the flow of desire, the erotic exchange, appears to be authentic.
+Such conversations construct the 'realness' of the performer as an individual, as a social subject, as a desiring subject, and not as a sex worker who submits herself to her customers' desires.
+At the moment that such 'realness' is constructed by the performer, the difference between erotic play and sex work becomes indiscernible, and the flow of desire, the erotic exchange, appears to be authentic.